dgloves/DSS-Gymnasium/README.md

 # Configuration
+Next, we outline a basic workstation configuration to get started.

 ## Virtual Environment
 We recommend users adopt an [Anaconda](https://www.anaconda.com/docs/getting-started/getting-started) distribution using Python ver.
 3.10.13 (python 3.10+ applicable) to better manage development of the DSS-Gymnasium learning environment within a Conda virtual environment to allow for better package management and flexibility considering multiple projects.
 Any common IDE (VSCode, PyCharm, etc.) which can run a Conda virtual environment should work just fine.
 Once Anaconda has been installed, open your Anaconda cmd propt and create your new virtual environment using: